JamesWoolfenden/terraform-aws-ssh-ssm/README.md

 # terraform-aws-ssh-ssm [![Build Status](https://travis-ci.com/JamesWoolfenden/terraform-aws-ssh-ssm.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-aws-ssh-ssm) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-aws-ssh-ssm.svg)](https://github.com/JamesWoolfenden/terraform-aws-ssh-ssm/releases/latest)

-Moving on from storing your keys in buckets
+Moving on from storing your keys in buckets, this module keeps your keys encrypted in ssm.
+It uses the default kms key for now.
+IAM policies control access in the parameter store.
 Follow the exampleA for the implementation.

 ---